-Never mind, we enjoyed having this dish be it with rice or roti.
-My family enjoys this kind of vegetarian fares, though there is a meat or egg or fish curry always for them alongside or we can always manage a pure vegetarian meal with this, dal and pakoras.
-Fenugreek Leaves though slightly bitter, surprisingly does not remain so after cooking.
+Never mind, we enjoyed having this dish be it with rice, roti.
+My family enjoys this kind of vegetarian fares, though there is meat, egg, fish curry always for them alongside, we can always manage pure vegetarian meal with this, dal, pakoras.
+Fenugreek Leaves though slightly bitter, surprisingly doesn't remain that after cooking.
 I do some additions whenever I am cooking it like I add tomato, onion, egg plants to it.
-In this particular dish, once I added the yogurt and gram flour based gravy to it and let it stand for an hour or two, the bitterness vanished and it tasted wow! so yum.
+In this recipe, once I added yogurt, gram flour based gravy to it, let it stand for an hour or two, bitterness vanished, it tasted wow.

 FRESH FENUGREEK LEAF : A BUNCH OR TWO